 - Electrical EngineeringBecome equipped to help shape tomorrow's world by coming up with high-tech, breakthrough solutions to practical problems that are faster, more accurate and more sustainable.

-- Industrial Engineering & ManagementBecome a creative, multidisciplinary manager who can combine technological know-how with engineering and management skills.
+- Industrial Engineering & ManagementBecome a multidisciplinary manager who can combine technological know-how with engineering and management skills.

 - Management, Society & TechnologyIn this bachelor's programme in Public Administration, you will help society face the challenges of our time.
 You will become a (re)designer of tomorrow’s tech-based society.